HarborCompliance/todo-interview-app/README.md

 - Given that I’m on the homepage,
 - I can see all the tasks in a table,
-- With four columns (name, description, status, user name),
+- With four columns (name, description, status, username),
 - They are paginated with 10 records on each page,
-- Each todo has an "edit", and "delete" link
+- Each task has an "edit", and "delete" link

 *Story #3* - As an unauthenticated user, I can log in